hyun-yang/MyColPali/README.md

 The document referenced in the question/answer below is the [DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning](https://arxiv.org/pdf/2501.12948).

-This report is 22 pages long and includes text, tables, graphs and images.
+This document is 22 pages long and includes text, tables, graphs and images.

 - File indexing time : 20 seconds
 - Total pages : 22 pages